-We often work in joint ventures with national and other international energy companies.
-Our business partners bring important skills and experiences to a joint venture.
+Shell often work in joint ventures with national and other international energy companies.
+Our business partners bring important skills and experience to a joint venture.

 More than half of Shell’s joint ventures (JVs) are not operated by Shell.
-For these ventures, our Shell JV representatives and the Shell-appointed JV board require our partners to adopt the Shell commitment and policy on Health, Safety, Security and Environment and Social Performance (HSSE&SP) or one materially equivalent to our own.
+For these ventures, our Shell JV representatives and the Shell-appointed member(s) of the JV board require our partners to adopt the Shell commitment and policy on health, safety, security, environment and social performance (HSSE&SP) or one materially equivalent to our own.
 They are also required to put in place standards to adequately address HSSE&SP risks.

 We periodically evaluate the health, safety, environment and community risks of the JV.
 If the JV is falling below expectations, plans will be put in place, in agreement with the other partners, to improve performance.